The frustratingly familiar history of workplace sexual harassment

 It’s no surprise then, that there has been a significant increase in the number of women (and men) reporting incidents, according to data from anonymous employee polls on Comparably.
 However, their experiences and voices are the necessary through line at all points of this evolution.
 And they are being encouraged.

 Concerned that many victims of harassment still fear being fired or blackballed, advocacy group Women in Film set up a hotline to provide them with support or connect them to an attorney.
-Time’s Up is the $13 million legal defense fund created by some 300 actresses and female executives, agents, writers, directors, and producers and aimed at assisting underprivileged women dealing with harassment in workplaces like factories and hospitals.
-Time Magazine’s Person of the Year last year was a group of “Silence Breakers,” the women who had the courage to speak out.
+Time’s Up is the legal defense fund created by some 300 actors and female executives, agents, writers, directors, and producers and aimed at assisting underprivileged women dealing with harassment in workplaces like factories and hospitals.
+Time magazine’s Person of the Year in 2017 was a group of “Silence Breakers,” the women who had the courage to speak out.

-As Meher Tatna, the current president of the Hollywood Foreign Press Association, puts it, “The story has to be continued until there’s no need for it anymore.”
+As Meher Tatna, the current president of the Hollywood Foreign Press Association, put it, “The story has to be continued until there’s no need for it anymore.”